cechrist/cardoon/doc/adding_devices.rst

   isNonlinear = True
   needsDelays = True or False
-  vPortGuess = <numpy vector>

-``vPortGuess`` is a vector with a valid set of controlling voltages to be be used as an initial guess.
+An optional attribute, ``vPortGuess`` is a numpy vector with a valid set of controlling voltages to be used as an initial guess.
+If this is not specified, the initial guess is set to zero.

 * Current source output ports (``csOutPorts``): for each current source in the device, list ports as follows: ``(n1, n2)``.
 Current